 DS-9000 supports the Append, Overwrite, and Insert functions.
 The append function enables you to add a new recording to the end of a previously recorded file.
 The overwrite function allows you add a new recording from a selected position of a previously recorded dictation and delete the rest of the file from the selected position.
 The insert function adds audio into the middle of a previously recorded dictation without deleting the previous recording.

 As you can imagine, the Olympus DS-9000 is not cheap, but it does come with some features that you’ll not find on other cheaper(?) recorders.
 For instance, it’ll allow you to encrypt and password protect your recordings.
 If you are working with sensitive data, this is an important feature that’ll protect your recordings in case you lose the recorder.
 If it were not for the price, this recorder would get my recommendation for the best voice recorder for writers.
 Buy it now on Amazon.

 If you have any suggestions, comments or questions, feel free to post them in the comment section below.
 And keep us mind for all of your interview and dictation transcription needs.

 PS: My experience writing this post made me realize that dictating and writing are dissimilar.
 Once I’ve written a post, I do very little editing.
 But this post required a lot of editing after transcription – I guess I’m not a very good dictator!
-But I plan to get better, here are a couple of great posts on how to dictate.
+But I plan to get better, here a great post on how to dictate effectively.
 Enjoy.